plokhotnyuk/jsoniter-scala/README.md

 That's it!
 You have generated an instance of `com.github.plokhotnyuk.jsoniter_scala.core.JsonCodec`.

-Now you can use it with reader & writer APIs for parsing & serialization accordingly:
+Now you can use it for parsing & serialization:

 ```scala
 val user = read("""{"name":"John","devices":[{"id":1,model:"HTC One X"}]}""".getBytes)